 The other two retractable roof stadiums aside from Seattle are also in the North: Milwaukee and Toronto.
 Here, rain (and snow) are more of a factor to guard against game delays or postponements.

 Data shows Milwaukee's American Family Field's roof does get a decent workout.

 "Precipitation, temperature and wind are all factors, and with conditions changing during games at times, the roof is not always open or closed for the entire game," said Andrew Gruman, of the Milwaukee Brewers.

-In 2021, the season was nearly evenly split, with 42 games played under an open roof and 39 games played enclosed.
+In 2022, the season was close to a coin toss, with 45 games played under an open roof and 36 games played enclosed.

 But Seattle has to be closed more than that, right?

 In all of 2021, Seattle used their roof a whopping 13 times – 10 times it was closed from start to finish, while the roof was extended during play for three additional games.
 In 2022, it was only a little more in use at 18 times – 14 times closed at the start of the game, with the roof extended four times during the game.

 2021 was a bit of a drier spring and summer, but 2022's spring was wet and yet the roof was still used less frequently than other stadiums.